semantic-systems/text-to-SHACL/resources/requirements_decomposition/guv_verletztengeld.md

 <b>Requirements decomposition</b>:

-1. User has statutory accident insurance (GREEN)
+1. User has statutory accident insurance [1] (GREEN)
 2. User is unfit for work (YELLOW: "unfit for work" in a legal sense must be inferred or explained)
 3. The unfitness for work was caused by an insurance event (YELLOW: definition of the terms in a legal sense must be inferred or explained):
 	- accident at work OR
 	- a commuting accident OR
 	- a recognized occupational disease.

+[1] Not explicitly mentioned in the requirements text, but implied by the benefit's name and "insurance event".